Electron neural closure for turbulent magnetosheath simulations: energy channels: Methodology

 The choice of the loss function is motivated by the fact that MSE corresponds to cross-entropy over a continuous Gaussian variable.
-We have verified that the moments, such as pressure, indeed follow distributions close to Gaussian in the data.
+We have verified that moments, such as pressure, indeed follow distributions that are close to Gaussian in the data.
 In principle, more advanced loss functions can be considered in the future to refine the optimization objective.
 To minimize MSE in equation~\eqref{eq:MSE}, the procedure of \emph{backpropagation} is applied, which is essentially an optimization problem that gradually adjusts the weights of the network according to the gradients of MSE (gradient descent).
 To evaluate the quality of predictions, $R^2$ determination score is computed on validation and test sets:

-i.e., $R^2$ measures how large MSE is compared to the typical variance in the data.
-Thus, $R^2 = 0$ corresponds to perfect prediction, while $R^2 < 0$ implies that the error is larger than the typical variance in the data.
-Any such prediction from a statistical perspective is considered worse than random guessing.
+i.e., $R^2$ measures how large MSE is compared to the typical variance in the data~\cite{chicco_coefficient_2021}.
+Thus, $R^2 = 1$ corresponds to perfect prediction, while $R^2 < 0$ indicates that the error exceeds the typical variance in the data.
 We note that here $R^2$ is an ensemble metric that evaluates the quality of predictions pointwise.
-As such, it does not care about the spatial integrity of the image and is strongly affected by the noise in the PIC data, which influences small scales.
+As such, it is not affected by the image's spatial integrity and is strongly affected by noise in the PIC data, which affects small scales. {We have experimented with other scores such as the Pearson correlation coefficient and the Structural Similarity Index Measure (SSIM), but we found that they often followed the same trends as $R^2$, thus, we decided to keep the study simpler by focusing on one score and visual inspection. }